vega/sphinxext-altair/README.md

 pip install -e '.[dev]'
 ```

-`sphinxext-altair` uses [black](https://github.com/psf/black) for code formatting, [mypy](https://github.com/python/mypy) for static type checking, [ruff](https://github.com/charliermarsh/ruff) for various linting rules, and [pytest](https://github.com/pytest-dev/pytest) for testing.
+`sphinxext-altair` uses [ruff](https://github.com/astral-sh/ruff) for code formatting and linting rules, [mypy](https://github.com/python/mypy) for static type checking, and [pytest](https://github.com/pytest-dev/pytest) for testing.
 All these tools can be executed by running:

 ```bash
 hatch run test